GravityShark/nvim-kick/README.md

 > cause fuck yeah only latest baby

+> also this assumes you install all of your dependencies using nix lol, so no Mason for you

 ## whats different about this one

 i used to have one big plugins.lua with all my plugins.